-Devices can be joined to Azure AD with or without a hybrid deployment that includes an on-premises AD DS environment.
+Devices can be joined to Microsoft Entra ID with or without a hybrid deployment that includes an on-premises AD DS environment.
 The following table outlines common device ownership models and how they would typically be joined to a domain:

 |Type of device||Device platforms||Mechanism|

-On an Azure AD-joined or registered device, user authentication happens using modern OAuth / OpenID Connect based protocols.
+On a Microsoft Entra joined or registered device, user authentication happens using modern OAuth / OpenID Connect based protocols.
 These protocols are designed to work over the internet, so are great for mobile scenarios where users access corporate resources from anywhere.

-With Azure AD DS-joined devices, applications can use the Kerberos and NTLM protocols for authentication, so can support legacy applications migrated to run on Azure VMs as part of a lift-and-shift strategy.
+With Domain Services-joined devices, applications can use the Kerberos and NTLM protocols for authentication, so can support legacy applications migrated to run on Azure VMs as part of a lift-and-shift strategy.
 The following table outlines differences in how the devices are represented and can authenticate themselves against the directory:

 |Authentication||OAuth / OpenID Connect based protocols||Kerberos and NTLM protocols|